jamesaevans/amplitude-dev-center/docs/data/destinations/humanic-ai-cohort.md

 status: new
 ---

-[Humanic AI](https://www.humanic.ai/) is an AI Powered PLG CRM for the Modern Revenue Team.This integration lets you sync cohorts from Amplitude to Humanic AI.
+[Humanic AI](https://www.humanic.ai/) is an AI Powered PLG CRM for the Modern Revenue Team.
+This integration lets you sync cohorts from Amplitude to Humanic AI.

 !!!Tip

-    This integration is currently maintained by Humanic AI.
+    This integration is maintained by Humanic AI.
 Contact the [Humanic AI support team](https://help.Humanic AI.com/hc/en-us) for support with this integration.

 ## Considerations

 - You must enable this integration in each Amplitude project you want to use it in.
-- You will need to have a paid Humanic.ai plan to enable this integration.
+- You need to have a paid Humanic.ai plan to enable this integration.
-- Humanic AI supports both email addresses and customer_id as the identifier.
-This means the User_ID or user property you select in Amplitude must be mapped to either email or customer_id.
+- Humanic AI supports both email addresses and `customer_id` as the identifier.
+This means you need to map the `user_id` or user property you select in Amplitude must to either `email` or `customer_id`.

 ## Setup